samlewis02/SH1106mini/README.md

 # SH1106mini

 This is a library for the SH1106 based 128x64 pixel OLED display running on the Arduino Attiny platform.
+There is no screen buffer so it is small enough to be used with the RAM of the Attiny85.

 You can either download this library as a zip file and unpack it to your Arduino/libraries folder or (once it has been added) choose it from the Arduino library manager.